 Song of Songs 8:7 Knox Version

 Now this is interesting.
 I think this verse shows both the beauty and limits of both these translations.
 The Douay-Rheims is poetic and at times opaque: what is the antecedent of the last “it”?
 Is it the substance of his house?
 The exchange of goods for love?
 Love?
-(It is the latter, but the first time I read this verse, I had to slow down to about 5 miles per hour to be sure I was reading it correctly!)
+(It is the first of the three, but in my initial reading of this verse, I had to slow down to about 5 miles per hour to be sure I was interpreting it correctly!)
 As for the Knox, it is the poetry which sometimes makes it opaque!
 I can live with his flights of fancy, but I can completely understand why those who dig deep into the wisdom literature and prophets in the Knox sometimes fall out of love with the translation.
 For me it is a different story, but that is something for another day.

 Returning to our exegesis of the passage, translations based on the Vulgate give a very different meaning.
 Rather than the one attempting to make the transaction being mocked or despised, in contrast to love, all that one has should be despised in comparison.
 This is an image right in the center of a web of associations.
 I am thinking of the merchant who sold all he had for the pearl of great price.
 I am thinking of the rich theology of asceticism in which we renounce things because they are good in search of the One who is Love itself.